 Mean score of companies in the Air Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 As of the latest available data, Martin Brower has not disclosed specific carbon emissions figures.
 However, the company has made significant climate commitments aimed at reducing greenhouse gas (GHG) emissions across its operations.
-Martin Brower has set ambitious near-term targets to reduce absolute Scope 1 and 2 GHG emissions by approximately 51.8% by 2030, using 2018 as the base year.
-Additionally, the company aims to cut absolute Scope 3 emissions—specifically from fuel and energy-related activities, upstream transportation and distribution, and downstream transportation and distribution—by about 30% within the same timeframe.
-Looking further ahead, Martin Brower has committed to achieving net-zero GHG emissions across its entire value chain by 2050.
-This long-term goal includes a substantial reduction target of approximately 90% for absolute Scope 1, 2, and 3 emissions by 2050, again using 2018 as the baseline year.
-These targets align with the Science Based Targets initiative (SBTi) and are classified under the 1.5°C pathway, demonstrating Martin Brower's commitment to addressing climate change and reducing its carbon footprint in the logistics sector.
+Martin Brower has set a near-term target to reduce absolute Scope 1 and 2 GHG emissions by approximately 51.8% by 2030, using 2018 as the base year.
+Additionally, the company aims to cut absolute Scope 3 GHG emissions—specifically from fuel and energy-related activities, as well as upstream and downstream transportation and distribution—by about 30% within the same timeframe.
+Looking towards the long term, Martin Brower has committed to achieving net-zero GHG emissions across its entire value chain by 2050.
+This includes an ambitious target to reduce absolute GHG emissions across all scopes (1, 2, and 3) by approximately 90% from the 2018 baseline by 2050.
+These targets align with the Science Based Targets initiative (SBTi) and reflect the company's commitment to addressing climate change in line with global efforts to limit warming to 1.5°C. The targets also encompass land-related emissions and removals associated with bioenergy feedstocks, demonstrating a comprehensive approach to sustainability.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Martin Brower is committed to some reduction initiatives we track.
+Martin Brower is participating in some of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.